wandb/docs/content/guides/models/registry/create_collection.md

 How you organize a registry and their collections is up to you.

 {{% alert %}}
-If you are familiar with W&B Model Registry, you might aware of "registered models".
-Registered models in the Model Registry are now referred to as "collections" in the W&B Registry.
+If you are familiar with W&B Model Registry, you might aware of registered models.
+Registered models in the Model Registry are now referred to as collections in the W&B Registry.
 {{% /alert %}}

 ## Collection types